Home » The Honor System

 - The investigators will assemble the evidence and testimony in a concise, logical report.
 At least twenty-four hours before the hearing, the accused student will be presented with a copy of the investigators’ report so that he or she may comment at the hearing on any corrections or clarifications the accused student feels are necessary or appropriate.

 - The investigators will provide the investigative report to the president of the Honor Council, who will determine whether sufficient evidence exists to warrant a hearing by the Council.
-If the president determines that a hearing is necessary, he or she will also determine whether the charges will be heard by a large panel or a small panel.* If the student pleads not guilty or if the student has a previous Honor Council conviction, a large panel hearing is required.
+If the president determines that a hearing is necessary, he or she will also determine whether the charges will be heard by a full panel or a small panel.* If the student pleads not guilty or if the student has a previous Honor Council conviction, a full panel hearing is required.
 Guilty pleas typically will be heard by small panels, unless substantial factual issues exist or the violation is sufficiently serious that a penalty greater than one semester suspension may be appropriate.
-Cases involving more than one student must be heard by a large panel if one of the students involved pleads not guilty.
+Cases involving more than one student must be heard by a full panel if one of the students involved pleads not guilty.

-*Please Note: Although a student who admits guilt during an investigation has the right to request a small panel hearing, since a decision by a small panel must be unanimous, and since the president of the Honor Council (or another member of the Executive Board) is a member of the small panel, the president may determine that a case should be referred to a full panel, rather than being heard by a small panel.
+*Note: Although a student who admits guilt during an investigation has the right to request a small panel hearing, since a decision by a small panel must be unanimous, and since the president of the Honor Council (or another member of the Executive Board) is a member of the small panel, the president may determine that a case should be referred to a full panel, rather than being heard by a small panel.

 [ Back to Top ]